All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Explanation:

-- Instances of Person.new (created class objects) do not see it, because they look for methods in the regular Person class, and not in its singleton class.
+• Instances of Person.new (created objects of the class) do not see it because they look for methods in the regular class Person, not in its singleton class.

-If you want the method to be available and how classy, and how exemplary, can be simply defined twice or taken out in module:
+If you want the method to be available both as a class method and as an instance method, you can simply define it twice or extract it into a module:

 class Person